greydongilmore/slideshows/2019_06_23_labretreat/README.md

 Once you have installed 3D Slicer, follow these steps:
 1. Download the latest version of DBS Guide [here](https://github.com/greydongilmore/dbsGuide/archive/master.zip).
 2. Unzip the folder and save it somewhere on your system.
 For this tutorial, the file has been saved in Desktop.
 3. Open Slicer.
-It should look like this:
+It should look like this (*if you have a Python Interactor at the bottom, that is fine*):
 ![Slicer Welcome](images/Slicer-Welcome.png)
 3. We need to load the DBS Module now.
 Go to the top menu on Slicer and next to **"Modules"**, select **"Extension Wizard."** Then under Extension Tools, press **"Select Extension."**
 ![Extension Wizard](images/Ext.Wizard.png)
-4.
+4. Find the dbsGuide Folder that you saved in step.
+We saved it in Desktop.
+Select the dbsGuide Folder and then select the dbsGuide folder inside of it.
+See below.
+Once selected, click open.
+5. Congratulations!
+DBS Guide has been loaded successfully.
+Your screen should look like this:

 For more documentation on what DBS Guide offers and how to use it, please visit: https://afids.readthedocs.io/en/latest/#